derbyparty/generator-derby/README.md

 * `--skip-install`

-  Skips the automatic execution of `bower` and `npm` after scaffolding has finished.
+  Skips the automatic execution of `npm` after scaffolding has finished.

 * `--coffee`